10up/wp-component-library/_component/modal/_notes.md

 The modal dialog component is a standard and accessible JavaScript plugin that was converted from a jQuery plugin by Scott Ohara, you can [view the plugin on Github](https://github.com/scottaohara/accessible_modal_window).
 This component is keyboard accessible, reusable, and properly traps focus while the dialog is open.
 It also exposes a small API via a callback function you can hook into if you need to extend the functionality.
 No jQuery is required.

-The converted plugin we're using is also hosted on Github, you can [download the plugin](https://github.com/timwright12/a11y-modal) itself and the [hash.click helper](https://github.com/timwright12/a11y-modal/blob/master/assets/js/vendor/hash-click.js).